Why form the WMA?

 Who controls the WMA?

 The WMA is controlled by its Member Boards and run for the benefit of those Member Boards.
 The WMA is not about centralising delivery of the drainage service and taking away control from its members: the Boards themselves control delivery and are democratically accountable to those that pay for the service in their Drainage Districts.
-It is crucial that this continues; otherwise our members could go the same way as some others have done and lose the ability to operate, undertake work and respond.
+It is crucial that this continues; otherwise our Member Boards could go the same way as some others have done and lose the ability to operate, undertake work and respond.

 How does it all work?